Kash’s Corner: The ‘Confidential Human Sources’ Sham | Special Episode With Guest-Host Lee Smith

 But again, I hope if you go back and check out that article, I explain it clearly there.

-And it, you know, at the end of the last administrative the Trump administration, basically Mark Meadows was going to, I think, release these, if I recall correctly, but then there were uh I think the FBI or the DOJ cited privacy concerns.
+And, you know, at the end of the last administration, the Trump administration, basically Mark Meadows was going to, I think, release these, if I recall correctly.

-It makes me wonder what is in these documents.
+It makes me wonder, what is in these documents?

-And I really I really want to know badly.
+And I really want to know badly.

 Yeah, definitely not.